| |

 of education, resulted in a thesis titled "Human Capital and Economic Growth in India, Indonesia and Japan: A quantitative analysis, 1890-2000".

-Is also working on the estimation of Babylonean price volatility (ca. (400-150 BC) at the Faculty of Letters, Free University.
+Is also working on the estimation of Babylonean price volatility (ca. (400-150 BC) at the Faculty of Humanities, Free University.

-Is working on the construction and maintenance of the Data hub "Human Capital".
+Is also working on the construction and maintenance of the data hubs "Human Capital " and "Early Economies ".

-Main fields of interest are price volatility, human capital and national accounting from the 500 BC to the twentieth century.
+Main fields of interest are price volatility, structural growth models, human capital, historical statistics, and national accounting from the 500 BC to the twentieth century.

 |